aldrinsosa/todo-list/README.md

 # todo-list
-A todo-list made with javascipt vanilla
+A todo-list made with vanilla javascript